Hillcrest Mall: History

 In 2011, HBC sold the leases of most of its Zellers stores to Target Corporation; the mall's Zellers closed in early 2013 with Target Canada taking over the anchor space and reopening in its place on November 13, 2013.
 In January 2015, Target announced the liquidation of all its Canadian stores and closed in mid 2015.
 The lease was acquired by landlord Oxford Properties.
 The space was redeveloped and jointly leased to discount retailers Marshalls and HomeSense, which opened in September 2018.

 In 2013, an application was made to Richmond Hill Town Council to exempt the mall from the Retail Business Holidays Act so that it may open on six public holidays: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, Labour Day, and Thanksgiving.
 The holiday exemption application was accepted, and the mall now only closes on Easter Sunday and Christmas.

 On September 12, 2015, Hudson's Bay expanded anchor store was officially reopened.
 The $125 million project expanded the store by 7500 m2 of retail space to 11000 m2 total, into which was its "Men's Store and Home" merging with the "Fashion Store" back to one location.
 The vacated anchor space was reconstructed for other tenants, which by the end of 2016 included Sporting Life, H&M, Aritzia, and Pandora.

 On October 24, 2017, Hillcrest announced that they would put Marshalls, HomeSense, Indigo, and Old Navy stores in the former Target space in November 2018 along with a major interior renovation.
 The mall's interior got a refresh with new floors, lighting, washrooms, ceilings, upgraded food court, and new entrances 1 & 6 which was completed by October 2018.

+In March 2025, Hudson's Bay Company announced that it would shutter most Hudson's Bay department stores it operated, with the exception of the store at Hillcrest Mall and five others, and began a liquidation sale.
+In April, the company announced that it could not find a buyer for the six stores excluded from the liquidation, and that they too would be closed.
+They were shuttered in June 2025.

 Several large retailers used to be located at Hillcrest Mall: